hassansuhaib/100-days-of-code/log.md

 ### Day 22: March 5, 2020.

 **Today's Progress:** Completed an assignment and implemented the grid for the first time.
 Had a lot of fun learning that stuff and honing my skills of CSS.
 Peace Out✌️

+### Day 23: March 6, 2020.

+**Today's Progress:** Learned conditional statements but also events in JavaScript.
+Yeah, the sequence doesn't make sense but it happened.
+I was traveling today so didn't write much code and on top of that, I forgot my laptop charger at uni hostel.
+That was my day! :(